 Just about any menu is appropriate for your camping wedding.
 Look for a caterer that has experience catering outdoor events.
 Try a wedding barbecue, taqueria, or a menu based around seasonal ingredients.

 "Feeding 100 people off the grid can be challenging," says Brieann Roberts.
 Her Yosemite campground-wedding menu was planned with locally grown ingredients.

-Brieann's advice: "Keep the menu simple with as many raw style dishes as possible.
-Compostable plates were easy and manageable."Continue to 7 of 12 below.
+Brieann's advice is to "keep the menu simple with as many raw style dishes as possible.
+Compostable plates are easy and manageable."Continue to 7 of 12 below.

 07 of 12

 An outdoor wedding begs for live music.
 Think about hiring musicians for the ceremony and a band for the reception.
 Bluegrass and reggae bands tend to be crowd pleasers, but select music that you and your fiancé love.

 Make sure to check out the electrical situation before the big day and ask the band to set-up and sound check well in advance.
 Some outdoor venues won't have adequate power for bands, so depending on your location, you may need to consider renting a generator.Continue to 8 of 12 below.

 Your campground wedding can have a traditional wedding cake or picnic-style treats.
 Cupcakes, brownies, and fruit tarts are popular options for outdoor wedding celebrations.
 But, whatever desserts you choose make sure to keep them cool and indoors or in the shade.
 Wedding cakes can, and will, melt in the sun!Continue to 9 of 12 below.

 09 of 12